0xAX/0xAX.github.io/content/asm_2.md

     3 FF
 ```

 Syscall - is the way a user level program asks the operating system to do something for it.
-You can find syscall table - here.
+You can find syscall table - [here](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl).

 Stack - processor has a very restricted count of registers.
-So stack is a continuous area of ​​memory addressable special registers RSP,SS,RIP and etc...
-We will take a closer look on stack in next parts.
+So stack is a continuous area of ​​memory addressable special registers `RSP`,`SS`,`RIP` and etc. We will take a closer look on stack in next parts.

 Section - every assembly program consists from sections.
 There are following sections: